celery/celery/docs/userguide/tasks.rst

     >>> add.name
     'sum-of-two-numbers'

-The best practice is to use the module name as a prefix to classify the tasks using namespaces.
+A best practice is to use the module name as a prefix to classify the tasks using namespaces.
 This way the name won't collide with the name from another module: